CodeYourFuture/syllabus/docs/workshops/a11y-for-devs-basic.md

 > **Exercise 4**:
 >
+> _Need about 10 minutes for the exercice and 10 minutes to recap together._
+>
 > **Check these pages, can you do better?**
 >
 > For example:   any image on this page: [www.digitaloffice.scot](http://www.digitaloffice.scot/)